 Renewing the Mission of Catholic Charities

-Archbishop Chaput on the Future of the Church’s Social Ministry
+Archbishop Chaput on Catholic identity and the future of the Church's social ministry.

 The following is Archbishop Chaput’s June 21 address to the Catholic Social Workers Association.

 We’re here today — or anyway, we should be here today — because we believe in Jesus Christ.
 Everything in Catholic social ministry begins and ends with Jesus Christ.
 If it doesn’t, it isn’t Catholic.
 And if our social work isn’t deeply, confidently and explicitly Catholic in its identity, then we should stop using the word “Catholic.”
 It’s that simple.